jeroenvandisseldorp/ksml/docs/tutorials/beginner/data-formats.md

 # Working with Different Data Formats

-Learn how to process, convert, and validate data using KSML's supported formats including JSON, Avro, CSV, XML, Binary, and SOAP.
+Learn how to process, convert, and validate data using KSML's supported formats through practical, hands-on examples.
+This tutorial provides complete working examples for each data format.

+For comprehensive syntax reference and format details, see the [Data Types and Formats Reference](../../reference/data-and-formats-reference.md).

 ## Prerequisites